Kvinesdal’s local businesses were facing an untimely end. The solution they came up with is nothing short of amazing.

 “The holidays can often be a stressful time of year.
 In Kvinesdal, we want people to be able to leave the chaos behind, take a break and talk to one another.”

 Visit Kvinesdal in Southern Norway.
-Official tourism information for accommodation, hiking, fishing, golf, Knaben, american heritage and norwegian ancestors.
+Go hiking, fishing or golfing.
+Learn about american heritage and Norwegian ancestors.

 The Norwegian Trekking Association reveal their best tips for those looking for a special Christmas spirit.